-This Annual Report, and letter and the statements of our representatives included therein, contain or may contain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
+This letter and the statements of our representatives included therein, contain or may contain forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Statements that are not statements of historical fact may be deemed to be forward-looking statements.
 Without limiting the generality of the foregoing, words such as "plan," "project," "potential," "seek," "may," "will," "expect," "believe," "anticipate," "intend," "could," "estimate," or "continue" are intended to identify forward-looking statements.
-For example, when we discuss our dividends for the full year, the solidness and safety of our loans and the resilience of the real estate markets in which we operate, we are using forward looking statements.
+For example, when we discuss that our low debt-to-equity ratio has become a major benefit in a high-interest environment and the parameters for future equity raises and debt opportunities, we are using forward looking statements.
 Readers are cautioned that certain important factors may affect the Company's actual results and could cause such results to differ materially from any forward-looking statements that may be made in this news release.
 Forward-looking statements are not guarantees of future performance and involve risks and uncertainties.
 Actual results may differ materially from those projected, expressed or implied in the forward-looking statements as a result of various factors, including but not limited to the following: (i) our loan origination activities, revenues and profits are limited by available funds; (ii) we operate in a highly competitive market and competition may limit our ability to originate loans with favorable interest rates; (iii) our Chief Executive Officer is critical to our business and our future success may depend on our ability to retain him; (iv) if we overestimate the yields on our loans or incorrectly value the collateral securing the loan, we may experience losses; (v) we may be subject to "lender liability" claims; (vi) our due diligence may not uncover all of a borrower's liabilities or other risks to its business; (vii) borrower concentration could lead to significant losses; (viii) we may choose to make distributions in our own stock, in which case you may be required to pay income taxes in excess of the cash dividends you receive; and (ix) an increase in interest rates may impact our profitability.
-The risk factors contained in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 filed with the Securities and Exchange Commission identify important factors that could cause such differences.
+The risk factors contained in our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 filed with the Securities and Exchange Commission identify important factors that could cause such differences.
 These forward-looking statements speak only as of the date of this press release, and we caution potential investors not to place undue reliance on such statements.
 We undertake no obligation to publicly update any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by applicable law.